How to use plasticbaglaws.org

-Jennie Romer of plasticbaglaws.org helped found the BagItNYC Coalition, which worked with NYC Council Members Brad Lander and Margaret Chin on drafting the #BYOBag bill that would require a 5-cent charge on carryout bags at all retailers in NYC.
+Jennie Romer of plasticbaglaws.org helped found the BagItNYC Coalition, which worked with NYC Council Members Brad Lander and Margaret Chin on drafting the #BYOBag bill that was adopted by City Council on May 5, 2016.

 Click on the photo to view a slideshow of plastic bag litter in NYC.